Victorian Making / Making Victorians

 Proposals

-Please submit a proposal (maximum of 300 words) and a biographical statement (maximum of 75 words) via this link no later than October 31, 2022.
-For panels, applicants are asked to share the title of the proposed panel in addition to the individual paper title.
-Please send questions or comments to conference co-hosts, Dr. Carla Manfredi (University of Winnipeg) and Dr. Vanessa Warne (University of Manitoba), at VSAWC2023@gmail.com.
+Please submit a proposal (maximum of 300 words) and a biographical statement (maximum of 75 words) via this form or by sending an email to VSAWC2024@gmail.com no later than November 20th, 2023.
+For panels, applicants are asked to share the title of the proposed panel in addition to the individual paper titles.
+Please send questions or comments to conference co-hosts, Dr. Heather Marcovitch (Red Deer Polytechnic) and Dr. Andrea Korda (University of Alberta), at VSAWC2024@gmail.com.
 We look forward to hearing from you!

 Conference Hotel